-Personal Injury FAQs Answered by a Philadelphia Injury Lawyer
+Personal Injury FAQs Answered by a Pennsylvania Injury Lawyer

 Many injury victims have the same general questions in the days and weeks after an accident.
-Below, I’ve answered the most common questions I hear from accident victims and their families regarding hiring a Pennsylvania personal injury attorney and filing a Pennsylvania personal injury claim.
+Below, I’ve answered the most common questions I hear from accident victims and their families regarding hiring a Pennsylvania local injury attorney and filing a Pennsylvania injury claim.

-How long do I have to file a personal injury claim in Pennsylvania?
+How long do I have to file an injury claim in Pennsylvania?

 The answer to this question varies considerably, depending upon the details of your case.
 A straightforward case with lots of evidence and few complications could be settled in a matter of weeks or months.
 If your case involves catastrophic injuries, a complicated incident, or a powerful entity (such as a hospital or trucking company), it could take much longer.
 Your case will also take longer if insurance company negotiations fail and your case goes to court.
 Keep in mind that since I don’t get paid until you do, my legal team works as quickly and efficiently as possible to resolve claims.

-How much is my PA personal injury claim worth?
+How much is my PA injury claim worth?

-Do I really need a personal injury attorney?
+Do I really need a trusted Pennsylvania personal injury attorney?
 Can I settle with my insurance company without help?

-Will I have to go to court if I file a personal injury lawsuit?
+Will I have to go to court if I file an injury lawsuit?

-Most personal injury claims are settled out of court between the injury victim and the insurance company with the help of a personal injury attorney.
+Most injury claims are settled out of court between the injury victim and the insurance company with the help of a local injury attorney.
 However, sometimes negotiations fail and the insurance company will not agree to a fair payout.
-In these cases, I will not hesitate to bring your personal injury lawsuit to court so that a judge or jury can hear your case.
+In these cases, I will not hesitate to bring your injury lawsuit to court so that a judge or jury can hear your case.

-Contact My Law Office for a Free, Private Personal Injury Case Review
+Contact My Law Office for a Free, Private Case Review

 What is negligence?